Mercerenies/a-turtles-troll/README.md

 ### Version 1.25

+* A Turtle's Troll has been updated to run in Minecraft 1.21.3.
+* The `rainwater` effect no longer depends on ProtocolLib and will work out-of-the-box.
-* Random events that apply to players do not fire if there are no players online (currently this is all random events, though in the future there may be events that make sense with no players)
+* Random events that apply to players do not fire if there are no players online (currently this is all random events, though in the future there may be events that make sense with no players).
+* The allay's flower pool has been adjusted to prevent bugs.

 ### Version 1.24.2